 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

 Buddhism is not about beliefs, it’s about the way we live our lives.
-On these retreats we will explore traditional Buddhist teachings and meditation practices and see how they apply directly to our lives.
-These retreats are an ideal reflective situation in which to take a fresh look at ourselves.
+On these retreats we will explore traditional Buddhist teachings and meditation practices integrated with daily bodywork sessions and see how they apply directly to our body, heart and mind.

 For more information read the retreat information sheet.